Plan Your Visit

 The Bookshop, Art Studio, and Reading Library hours are the same as the Museum.

-Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas Eve, Christmas Day, New Year's Day
+The Carle will be closed November 24, and December 24 – 27, 2022.
+Annual holiday closures: Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving, Christmas Eve, Christmas Day, New Year's Day.

 |Youth (ages 1 to 18), Student, Teacher, or Senior||$6|